-It presents with a painful desquamative skin rash especially around the nose, mouth and anus.
+It presents with a painful desquamative skin rash, especially around the nose, mouth, and anus.
 The rash can also be seen around flexures.
-It is caused by exfoliating toxins produced by aureus.
-These toxins expressed at site of infection and cause bullous impetigo and while acting systemically they cause SSSS.
-Patients with SSSS might be feverish, develop hypotension, have multisystemic dysfunctionor develop sepsis.
-Therefore, SSSS is considered as a pediatric emergency that needs urgent treatment and adequate fluid replacement therapy.
+It is caused by exfoliating toxins produced by staph aureus.
+These toxins are expressed at the infection site, causing bullous impetigo and acting systemically to cause SSSS.
+Patients with SSSS might be feverish, develop hypotension, have multisystemic dysfunction, or develop sepsis.
+Therefore, SSSS is considered a pediatric emergency, requiring urgent treatment, and adequate fluid replacement therapy.

 Acne is another common presentation of Propionibacterium infection or Streptococcus superficial skin infection.